Bentix-cs/fivem-greenscreener/README.md

 ## Using the images
 You are granted the freedom to utilize the images in your open-source projects with proper accreditation.
-For commercial usage, please reach out to me on Discord to discuss pricing and conditions.
+For commercial usage, please reach out to me on Discord to discuss the conditions.

 ## Services Offered
 For a fee, I offer a service where I generate the images for you.
 You can also send me your custom clothing, vehicles or props, and I will include them.